Six Hillary Clinton Scandals That WikiLeaks Exposed

 “She may be so tainted she’s really vulnerable — if so, maybe a message of I’ve seen how this sausage is made, it needs to stop, I’m going to stop it will actually work,” she wrote.
 “So maybe it requires harder charging.”

 In another WikiLeaks revelation, it emerged that female employees of the charity earned less than men.
-The difference was fairly small, and nothing suggests that the Clintons were intentionally discriminating against women, but the gap undercuts her claim that sexism is the reason why women earn less than men, on average, throughout the country.
+The difference was fairly small, and nothing suggests the Clintons were intentionally discriminating against women, but the gap undercuts her claim that sexism is the reason why women earn less than men, on average, throughout the country.

+Hillary’s paid speeches.
 Under pressure from primary opponent Bernie Sanders, Clinton resisted requests to make public her paid speeches after leaving office.

 WikiLeaks made it clear why.